 Impact

 Axios does not normalise IPv4‑mapped IPv6 addresses before version 0.32.0 and 1.16.0.
-When an NO_PROXY environment variable lists an IPv4 address, requests to URLs that use the IPv4‑mapped IPv6 form still route through the configured proxy.
+This flaw, identified as CWE‑289 and CWE‑918, occurs when an NO_PROXY environment variable lists an IPv4 address.
+Requests to URLs that use the IPv4‑mapped IPv6 form still route through the configured proxy.
 Because Node.js resolves these addresses to the underlying IPv4 host, the request reaches an internal service through the proxy instead of being blocked.
-This flaw provides an attacker the ability to expose internal services that should be inaccessible, representing a security risk of internal service leakage and potential further compromise.
+This gives an attacker the ability to expose internal services that should be inaccessible, representing a security risk of internal service leakage and potential further compromise.

 Affected Systems